Actualizado Reviewed

 • Finding resources to assist with treatment costs to maintain uninterrupted access to both ART and appointments

-• A summary of best practice interventions to improve linkage, retention, and adherence can be found at the Centers for Disease Control and Prevention’s Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention.
+• A summary of best practice interventions to improve linkage, retention, and adherence can be found in the Centers for Disease Control and Prevention’s Compendium of Evidence-Based Interventions and Best Practices for HIV Prevention.

 Rating of Recommendations: : A = Strong; B = Moderate; C = Weak